-Once you’ve decided to move on, you begin the transition process.
+Once you decide to make the move, you begin the transition process.

 This is often straightforward when your new advisor is competent at helping you make the switch.
 However, if you have complicated products—or if there’s an operational hiccup—the process can get a bit cumbersome.
 Still, there’s a reason you’re switching, and you’ll soon be in a better position.

 If Your Advisor Manages Assets For You